 While working in IT, we’ve come across our fair share of server rooms, IT closets, and network setups.
 Everyone has a different way of installing equipment and routing their respective cables; however, a large emphasis should be placed on organization and cleanliness when creating the setup.
 We’ve seen examples of really well-done cabling and examples of poorly routed cables.
 Poorly routed cables can lead to an assortment of problems over time.
 In the above examples, cables could have been plugged into devices as they arrived or hardware mounted in the most sensible locations.
 This can lead to cables crossing in front of moving parts or spilling out into walkways where they can be tripped on.
 Not only is it messy looking, poorly routed cables can lead to decreased airflow and improper hardware management.
 Just imagine how difficult it would be trying to trace a cable through that mess?

 All server hardware and operating systems should be documented, including the physical locations and what primary, secondary, etc..
 Purpose they serve.
-All key service accounts, login account user-id and password’s should be documented and stored in a safe location, maybe a company lockbox or vault, or use something like KeePass to store them.
+Check out action solar san diego ca. All key service accounts, login account user-id and password’s should be documented and stored in a safe location, maybe a company lockbox or vault, or use something like KeePass to store them.
 A visual diagram of the network layout, even from a high level, should exist no matter how small or large the network is.
 You can create a Visio diagram of the network.
 Procedures on how to maintain the network technology, including Operating Systems, security-related services, backup and disaster recovery (business continuity), and firewall technologies should exist.

 Additionally, you should document and secure all Operating System and application licensing.
 This is something that is very often overlooked and is imperative if you have to recover from a disaster situation in which the rebuild of systems is necessary.
 Other information to have documented is key contact information.
 For instance, who do you call if your Internet connection goes down?
 Who do you contact if your offsite web services are not functioning?
 Do you have a third party that maintains your Domain Name Services (DNS)?
 If you have custom applications, do you know exactly who you must call if there is a problem?